 Dr. Tim Martinson developed a modified approach to monitoring grape leafhopper based on the presence or absence of a certain amount of stippling of leaves (as depicted in a photograph on the scouting form) as the key to determining whether a leaf was "damaged" by leafhopper.
 His work showed that if you did the scouting in July while scouting for GBM you would head off any problems.
 At least in Concord we have not seen where it has been a problem late in the season if it was not above threshold in July.
-The link to the scouting form is http://nysipm.cornell.edu/publications/grapeman/files/hpprform.pdf.
+Here is the link to the scouting form.
 This could be used for those growers who do not want to count nymphs.

 There are several choices of pesticides to use against leafhoppers.
 Sevin, or other carbaryl products, has been a standard for many years and is still effective except in isolated pockets of Concord and other native grapes around the Finger Lakes where we have observed control failures suggesting emergence of resistance.
-There are many effective alternatives to Sevin (see guidelines).
+There are many effective alternatives to Sevin (see the 2019 New York and Pennsylvania Pest Management Guidelines for Grapes for a full listing).